Somtypromes/alx-zero_day/0x03-git/README.md

-this is my new read me fix
+this is my new read me fix!